 Ideally, you’ll want a firebox made from cast aluminum.
 This gives you both durability and rust resistance while still being great at absorbing and reflecting high heat evenly.

 Most grill grates are made from porcelain-coated cast iron, which, while heavy, does a great job at searing foods, retaining high heat, and helping food not to stick .

 Stainless steel is also an option; however, the flavor it produces may not be satisfactory for some.

 3. Ease of Use

-Also, it is a lot easier to control the temperature, and you can light it quickly with a push of a button.
-When looking for the best portable grill, keep an eye out for an electric ignition to save you from using a light or match to get your grill started.
+Also, it is a lot easier to control the grill temperature, and you can light it quickly with a push of a button.
+When looking for a portable grill, keep an eye out for an electric ignition to save you from using a light or match to get your grill started.

 Cooking on a coal grill takes practice to get the temperature, timing, and cooking method right.

 This makes using it a little difficult, especially if you don’t know what you’re doing.
 With a gas-powered grill, you typically don’t need a lot of experience to grill something up quickly.

 Since portable models are smaller than regular grills, they will usually come without all the gadgets a full-sized grill would give you.
 This also makes them a lot easier to use since there aren’t many features to master.